Udacity: Enrollment

 Over the first several months of Udacity's existence, enrollment for each class was cut off on the due date of the first homework assignment, and the courses were re-offered each hexamester.
 Since August 2012, all courses have been "open enrollment"; students can enroll in one or more courses at any time after a course is launched.
 All course lectures and problem sets are available upon enrollment and can then be completed at the student's preferred pace.

 Udacity had students in 203 countries in the summer of 2012, with the greatest number of students in the United States (42 percent), India (7 percent), Britain (5 percent), and Germany (4 percent).
 Udacity students for CS101 range from 13-year-olds to 80-year-olds.
 Advanced 13-year-olds are able to complete multiple, higher-level computer science courses on Udacity.
+In 2024, the company reported $16.9 million enrolled learners, located across 240 countries.

 Certification

 Udacity used to issue certificates of completion of individual courses, but since May 2014 has stopped offering free non-identity-verified certificates.
 In addition, beginning 24 August 2012, through partnership with electronic testing company Pearson VUE, students of CS101 can elect to take an additional proctored 75-minute final exam for a fee of $89 in an effort to allow Udacity classes to "count towards a credential that is recognized by employers".

 Further plans announced for certification options would include a "secured online examination" as a less expensive alternative to the in-person proctored exams.

 Colorado State University's Global Campus began offering transfer credit for the introductory computer science course (CS101) for Udacity students that take the final examination through a secure testing facility.

 In 2015, Udacity started the Nanodegree program, it is a paid credential program.
-Udacity also offers Nanodegree plus, which is a bit more expensive, but guarantees a job, if they fail to provide a job, the course fee is returned, although it plans to cancel the program.
+Udacity also offers Nanodegree plus, for a higher fee, with a job guarantee, although it planned to cancel the program.